-&lt;sup>2 Disclaimer: Maps 1-7B and all information accompanying them are intended to be used as guides only, in conjunction with other data sources and methods, and should only be used for the purpose for which they were developed.
-The information shown in the maps is based on a summary of data obtained from various sources.
-While all reasonable measures have been taken to ensure the accuracy of the maps, MPI: (a) gives no warranty or representation in relation to the accuracy, completeness, reliability or fitness for purpose of the maps; and (b) accepts no liability whatsoever in relation to any loss, damage or other costs relating to any person's use of the maps, including but not limited to any compilations, derivative works or modifications of the maps.
-The maps are subject to Crown copyright administered by Ministry for Primary Industries (MPI), and are licensed for general use under the Creative Commons Attribution 3.0 New Zealand licence (http://creativecommons.org/licenses/by/3.0/nz/).
+2 Disclaimer: Maps 1-8 and all information accompanying it (the "Map") is intended to be used as a guide only, in conjunction with other data sources and methods, and should only be used for the purpose for which it was developed.
+The information shown in this Map is based on a summary of data obtained from various sources.
+While all reasonable measures have been taken to ensure the accuracy of the Map, MPI: (a) gives no warranty or representation in relation to the accuracy, completeness, reliability or fitness for purpose of the Map; and (b) accepts no liability whatsoever in relation to any loss, damage or other costs relating to any person's use of the Map, including but not limited to any compilations, derivative works or modifications of the Map.
 Crown copyright ©.
-NZ topo data.
-Sourced from Land Information New Zealand under CC-By. http://creativecommons.org/licenses/by/3.0/nz/
+This map is subject to Crown copyright administered by Ministry for Primary Industries (MPI).
+Data Attribution:

-Map 2: Location of the area of coastal permit U120642 relative to.
-The area shaded orange is a new area proposed by coastal permit U120642.
+Map 2: Location of the area of coastal permit U130769 relative to Li 87.

-Map 3: Location of the area of coastal permit U120642 (red circle) within FMA7.
+Map 3: Location of the area of coastal permit U130769 (circle) within FMA7.